noronha-dataops/noronha/docs/source/reference/cli.rst

-    --proj                Name of the project responsible for this deployment (default: current working project) --notebook, --nb      Relative path, inside the project's directory structure, to the notebook that will be executed -p, --params          JSON with parameters to be injected in the notebook -t, --tag             Each deployment task runs on top of a Docker image that belongs to the project.
+    --proj                Name of the project responsible for this deployment (default: current working project) --notebook, --nb      Relative path, inside the project's directory structure, to the notebook that will be executed --params              JSON with parameters to be injected in the notebook -t, --tag             Each deployment task runs on top of a Docker image that belongs to the project.
 You may specify the image's Docker tag or let it default to "latest" -n, --n-tasks         Number of tasks (containers) for deployment replication (default: 1)
-    -p, --port            Host port to be routed to each container's inference service
+    --port                Host port to be routed to each container's inference service
     -e, --env-var         Environment variable in the form KEY=VALUE -m, --mount           A host path or docker volume to mount on each deployment container.